-The Anchoring Effect states that the first information we see influences our later decisions (source).
+The Anchoring Effect states that the first information we see influences our later decisions.
 We anchor to this information without being consciously aware of its effects.
-This effect has been rigorously researched in situations like house prices, legal judgments, and purchasing decisions.
+This effect has been rigorously researched in situations like home prices, legal judgement, and purchasing decisions.

 How does Anchoring help IKEA sell more items?

 Customers anchor to the price of the sofa they came in to buy, and in comparison, $5 trashcans in the “Open the Wallet” section look like a fantastic deal.
 As author Lauren Collins described it:

 “[In ‘Open the Wallet’ there are] an abundance of cheap goods — flowerpots, slippers, lint rollers — [that] encourages the customer to make a purchase, any purchase.”